 The monarch butterfly population is in decline due to loss of habitat that includes their host plant - milkweed!
 Increasing polliantor habitat in agricultural areas is key to restoring monarch populations.
 With the help of agricultural producers, we can reach our national goal of 1.8 billion additional milkweed plants and other wildflowers on the landscape.

 Agricultural lands are rich with opportunities to provide monarch habitat, from fallow fields, hedgerows, marginal cropland, field margins, and the yards and gardens around our homes.
 Native prairie or grassland plantings for monarchs can also be incorporated into farm buffer systems (such as filter strips, grassed waterways, roadside embankments, and septic drainage fields).
-Even without installing new habitat, there are many ways to support healthier monarch populations in agricultural areas and being aware of and protecting existing habitat areas from potential pesticide drift are simple actions to take to promote monarch recovery.
+Even without installing new habitat, there are many ways to support healthier monarch populations in agricultural areas.
+Identifying and protecting existing habitat areas from mowing or potential pesticide drift are simple actions to take to promote monarch recovery.
 There is room on every farm or ranch to incorporate monarch habitat in some way.

 Photo by Denise Ellsworth, The Ohio State University.